 They are making a

 film about Eleonora Fonseca Pimentel, the tragic

 heroine of the short-lived Neapolitan Republic,

 which overthrew the Bourbon monarchy in 1799.
 The life of

 Eleonora has always attracted scholarly attention,

 including that of Benedetto Croce, who wrote a monograph

 about her in 1887.
-More recently, in 1999,
+More recently, in 1999, as part of

-as part of general 200th-anniversary observance of the failed
+general 200th-anniversary observance of the failed

-Republic, Neapolitan composer and musicologist,
+Republic, Neapolitan composer and musicologist, Roberto de

-at least two novels: Cara
+at least two novels: Cara Eleonora [Dear

 Eleonora], by Maria Antonietta Mocciocchi and Il resto

 di niente [The rest of nothing] by Enzio Striano.

 The latter is the basis for the screenplay of the film

 currently under production in Naples as well as providing

 Il resto di niente is

 directed by a Neapolitan, Antonietta De Lillo, who bought

 production difficulties have drawn that out, but the film

 cast is mostly Neapolitan and the filming, itself, is done

-locally, with much effort going into avoiding the visual anachronisms of Naples
+locally, with much effort going into avoiding the visual

-2000 versus Naples 1800.
+anachronisms of Naples 2000 versus Naples 1800.
 Some of

 the shooting is along the coast at Licola, north of

 scene of the execution of Eleonora, for example—an event

 that really took place at Piazza Mercato near the Church of the Carmine—is

 shot on the premises of the largely abandoned Hospice for the Poor, parts

-Medeiros, perhaps some sort of
+Medeiros, perhaps some sort of tribute to the Portuguese

-tribute to the Portuguese descent of Eleonora,
+descent of Eleonora, herself.

 "Forsan et haec olim meninisse juvabit"